TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

    not check for any duplicate parameters!
 This is not a problem: Only the last parameter of the same name will be applied.

+   .method
+      If empty, the URL will be build with just the TYPO3 internal params like id, type, M. If there are further params in URL (f.e. tx_news_pi1 for news) you should set this value to :typoscript:`GET` to add all GET parameters.

    .. versionchanged:: 10.0

       With version 10.0 a breaking change was introduced.
 Setting